NordicSemiconductor/pc-nrfconnect-board-configurator/README.md

 behavior of the DK.

 **Note:** The current Board Configurator version is experimental.
-This means that the application is incomplete in functionality and verification and will change in the future.
+This means that the application is incomplete in functionality and will change in the future.

 ![screenshot](resources/screenshot.gif)